 To propose a WID course, you will need to address:

-• How students learn to reflect on and improve their work as writer
+- How students learn to reflect on and improve their work as writers including the number, type (genre), and modality of writing assignments

-• How students learn about the uses of writing in the disciplines they are studying
+- How students learn about the uses of writing in the course’s discipline

-• The role of other instructors or teaching assistants involved in the course
+- The role of other instructors or teaching assistants involved in the course, if applicable